kaio-lord/website-x/README.md

 ## Themes

 To create your own theme, check out the themes.css file on the repo.
 In there you will find existing themes that you can modify.
+More documentation can be found [here](http://3kh0.gitbook.io/wiki/create-theme-code).